csorbakristof/alkalmazasfejlesztes/Robotics/RobotBrain/README.md

 - WallFollowerRobot.SmartSideSensor.PollSensorAndFireEventIfNeeded: event handler for OnTick, but name is not about being an event handler, but about what is does.

+- Robot.RobotBase.Environment_OnTick calls own virtual method to allow an insert point for sensor check before the OnTick event is fired, so that the OnTick will be the last one to fire.

+- Named parameters for improved readability: RobotTests.RobotEventTests.ctor